 Parent Signature: Print Name:

 Student Signature: Print Name:

 Date:

-Stude We have opted to not allow the stude OPTION 2 ent uses the laptop at school only ent to take the laptop home.
-We understand that the student gnated place at the end of the day and they are to pick it up
+OPTION 2 Student uses the laptop at school only We have opted to not allow the student to take the laptop home.
+We understand that the student needs to store the laptop in the designated place at the end of the day and they are to pick it up before the school days begins.

 Parent Signature: Print Name:

 Student Signature: Print Name:

 Date: